Mahesh Joshi (Madhya Pradesh politician)

+Mahesh Joshi with Former Home minister Narayan Prasad Shukla.

 Mahesh Joshi (2 April 1939 - 9 April 2021) was an Indian politician and member of the Indian National Congress.
 He was born in Kushalgarh, Rajasthan.
 Joshi was a member of the Madhya Pradesh Legislative Assembly from the Indore-3 constituency in Indore.
 He was a member of Coordination committee of Madhya Pradesh Congress Committee.